On a lonely, fog-drenched hilltop, the night groundskeeper crawls under the house and finds a new, unexpected chore.

 A SEVEN MINUTE HORROR MOVIE

-Writer-Director Breehn Burns is the artist who designed Sam for the cult horror film Trick 'r Treat.
+Writer-Director Breehn Burns is the artist who designed Sam for the cult classic Trick 'r Treat.
 He was supervising producer on Netflix's Invader ZIM: Enter The Florpus and showrunner on Bravest Warriors.

 PENDLETON WARD

-Our micro-budget horror short was shot on an iPhone with three friends over ten winter nights.
-Inspired by the handmade horror of Evil Dead II and the realist vibe of The Exorcist, DIRTMOUTHS is an experiment in making the most of our limitations.
-From night shoots under the house to stop-motion scenes animated in the living room, our choices were geared toward keeping the action small enough to be achievable.
+Our micro-budget horror short was shot on iPhone with three friends over ten winter nights.
+Inspired by the handmade horror of Evil Dead II and the realist vibe of The Exorcist, DIRTMOUTHS was an experiment in making the most of whatever we already had.
+From night shoots under the house to stop-motion scenes animated in the living room, our choices revolved around keeping the action small enough to be achievable.

 EMBRACING SERENDIPITY

-In live action, "protecting your vision" is so discordant with real life that it almost breaks your brain.
-Apparently your goal is to bend reality – second by second – into a fragile illusion that's exactly the way you pictured it in your head.
+In live action, this "protecting your vision" stuff is so discordant with real life that it almost breaks your brain.
+Supposedly your goal is to bend reality – second by second – into a fragile illusion that's exactly the way you pictured it in your head.

-Thinking that way is bad for human beings, but the more you're able to improvise within the spirit of what you're trying to achieve, the happier the shoot becomes.
+Thinking that way is bad for human beings, but the more you're able to improvise within the spirit of your ideas, the happier the shoot becomes.

 "It's a question of preparing the ground in such a way that the lucky accident can happen... so that the piece can take on a life of its own."